The Twelfth Sunday After Trinity

 The Lutheran Confessions Responsive Reading: Luther’s Small Catechism (1529)

 P: As the head of the family should teach them in a simple way to his household.
-What is The 1st Article of [The Faith] the Apostles’ Creed?
+What does God say about all of these commandments?

 Verse: (Psalm 81:1)